Piracy in the Persian Gulf: 17th century

+The British became drawn into Persian Gulf affairs after 1622, when, in alliance with Persia, they helped oust the Portuguese from Hormuz.
+The East India Company then shifted its base to Bandar Abbas, operating under Persian authority.
+Throughout the remainder of the century their role was limited to commerce, but their vessels and trading posts occasionally brought them into conflict with local powers, marking the beginning of British involvement in the region's maritime disputes.

 European piracy in the Persian Gulf was frequent in the 16th and 17th century, targeting mainly Indian vessels en route to Mecca.

 Edward Balfour asserts that the Muscat Arabs were "highly predatory" from 1694 to 1736, but it was not until 1787 that the Bombay records made mention to the systemic recurrence of piracy in the Persian Gulf.

 The Pirate Coast

 The designation Pirate Coast was first used by the British around the 17th century and acquired its name from the raiding activities that the local Arab inhabitants pursued.
-Edward Balfour proclaims that the Pirate Coast was comprehended to have encompassed the area between Khasab and Bahrain, an area circumscribing 350 miles.
-It is also claimed that the principal stronghold was in Ras Al Khaimah.
+Encyclopedist Edward Balfour stated that the Pirate Coast was comprehended to have encompassed the area between Khasab and Bahrain, an area circumscribing 350 miles.
+It was also claimed that the principal stronghold was in Ras Al Khaimah.

-Hermann Burchardt, a 19th-century German explorer and photographer, surmised that the Pirate Coast deserved its designation, and goes on to claim that piracy was the main occupation of the inhabitants who were infamous for their fanatacism and bloodthirstiness.
-A British customs official named John Malcolm who served in the Persian Gulf area from the 18th century to the 19th century wrote that when he questioned an Arab servant named Khudádád about the Jawasmi (the main pirate tribe in the Persian Gulf), Khudádád professed that "their occupation is piracy, and their delight murder; and to make it worse, they give you the most pious reasons for every villainy they commit".
+Hermann Burchardt, a 19th-century German explorer and photographer, surmised that the Pirate Coast deserved its designation, and claimed that piracy was the main occupation of the inhabitants who were infamous for their fanatacism and bloodthirstiness.
+A British customs official named John Malcolm who served in the Persian Gulf area from the 18th century to the 19th century wrote that when he questioned an Arab servant, Khudádád, about the Qawasim (the main pirate tribe in the Persian Gulf), he claimed that "their occupation is piracy, and their delight murder; and to make it worse, they give you the most pious reasons for every villainy they commit".

+One British officer who had participated in the British campaigns against the Qawasim in the 19th century described the Pirate Coast as "an ideal place for sea robbers.
+[It was] studded with little islands, indented with narrow, twisting creeks, protected by treacherous sand banks, and jagged coral reefs… often only a few feet below the water level."
+He argued that these natural features made the Persian Gulf coastline particularly well-suited for piracy.